sightseeing

 Sightseeing in Aix-en Provence Through Time

-For all its history and Provençal charm, contemporary Aix-en-Provence has managed to artfully blend its love-affair for the past with the 21st century amenities and conveniences upon which we’ve all come to rely.
+For all its history and Provençal charm, contemporary Aix-en-Provence has managed to artfully blend its love-affair for the past with the modern amenities and conveniences upon which we’ve all come to rely.
 Free Wi-Fi hot-spots are available at most cafés and restaurants, and certainly all hotels in the area.
-You can even stop into the Apple Store to pick up an extra charger for your iPhone that you forgot to pack.
+You can even stop into the Apple Store or FNAC to pick up that extra phone charging cord that you forgot to pack.

 Scroll to Top